jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	It comes right up.

 ANGELA: 	Yeah.
         	Yeah.

+SAM:    	I- --

 DORIS:  	Isn't that what you gave the neighbor one time?

-SAM:    	I- --

-DORIS:  	You gave him some kind of herb.
+You gave him some kind of herb.

 SAM:    	Did I give him some --
         	I gave him a red pepper.